This article explains how to redeem your Avios points on Aer Lingus.

 Dublin / Shannon to Boston SHOULD be in Zone 4.
 It used to cost 75,000 Avios for a return business class flight from Dublin to Boston, which is what you expect to pay for a partner airline flight of 2,986 miles which is how long the Dublin flight is.

 A couple of years ago, Aer Lingus moved Boston 14 miles to the west.
 Dublin to Boston (and Shannon to Boston) have been moved into Zone 5 which means it now costs 100,000 Avios off-peak and 120,000 Avios peak.
 This is the same price as Dublin to New York.

 Aer Lingus has its own peak and off-peak pricing.
 The list of peak dates does NOT match the British Airways list of peak dates.

-Here is the Aer Lingus 2020 peak and off-peak calendar (click to enlarge).
-We do not have the 2021 dates at present.
+Here is the Aer Lingus 2021 peak and off-peak calendar (click to enlarge).

 Three periods are noticeably different from the BA calendar.
 Aer Lingus doesn’t have an October and February peak season during the UK half terms and there is no peak season towards the end of May.

 On a long haul flight the saving in Avios would be attractive.
 It makes the Aer Lingus long haul services from Dublin to North America worth considering during weeks where BA is charging peak prices and Aer Lingus is not.

 Just to be clear the Aer Lingus peak and off-peak dates apply to Aer Lingus flights wherever you book them.
 If you book an Aer Lingus flight on ba.com then it goes by the Aer Lingus calendar and not the BA calendar.